 - Any arrears on the property from previous owners

 These are not optional checks.
 They are the standard due diligence any competent solicitor should cover.
-If your solicitor isn't covering these points, ask specifically about each one.
+If your solicitor is not covering these points, ask specifically about each one.

 Leasehold vs Freehold: A Quick Comparison